parsiad/video-coverflow/README.md

 TODO
 ----

-- Controller support
+In order of importance:

-- Large movie/show title text for selected item
+2. Large movie/show title text for selected item
-- Search
+3. Search